Yorkshire Water apology after Malton pump failure floods home

 A spokesman for Yorkshire Water said the company had not met its "high standards of operational performance".

-The firm had earlier blamed thieves for stealing diesel for the pump.'Not very festive'
+The firm had earlier blamed thieves for stealing diesel for the pump.

 The Hinds' home was flooded earlier in December due to heavy rain, as well as suffering flooding in September and November.